davebenson/doom4-walkthrough/README.md

 ## Mission 8: Fight: Main Lobby
 Exiting the security area, there's a handful of The Possessed to dispatch.
 Then a Possessed Soldier or two, and finally a Shielded Guard and a Hell Knight in the main lobby area.
 Keep moving and focus on the meaner demons.

 Watch a holographic replay of Dr Hayden and Olivia Pierce arguing about her research.
 Meanwhile, pick up a Codex Entry "Environments / Advanced Research Complex 2" from the main desk.
-Before you interact with the panel to open the main building, there will be a Checkpoint.
+When you interact with the panel to open the main building, there will be a Checkpoint, so gather supplies before that - the upcoming fight can be a bit difficult.

 ## Mission 8:  Fight: Central Area of ARC
 The entryway contains 6 Imps worshipping or something.
 Use a grenade or whatever you need for weapon or rune upgrades.